 More and more Fairtrade farmers are speaking out about the impact of climate breakdown.

 Fairtrade farmers are among the people who have contributed the least to climate crisis – but are already feeling the worst effects.
 17 people from Côte d’Ivoire have the same carbon footprint as one person in the UK, but studies have shown that Africa is the continent most vulnerable to climate change.

 Ebrottié Tanoh Florentin, a cocoa farmer in Côte d’Ivoire, talks about what climate change means for cocoa farming communities in West Africa.

 ‘Climate change is a global issue.
 We, the farmers, have to deal with its consequences every day.
 For instance, this year we lacked food because of the heat.
 The production decreased this year too, so this affects the economy.
 People harvested less and received less money.
 So we all suffer from the negative consequences of the climate: it impacts the environment and our economy.’

-Trade justice is also necessary for climate justice
+Why trade justice is necessary for climate justice

 Too many farmers barely earn enough to make ends meet as it is, even without factoring in the effects of climate change.
-This is why we are fighting for farmers to earn a Living Income, so they have the power to effectively fight the crises affecting their communities and continue with their livelihoods sustainably.
-Find out more about our campaign for Living Incomes.
+This is why we are fighting for farmers to earn a living income, so they have the power to effectively fight the crises affecting their communities and continue with their livelihoods sustainably.

 From Guerrero family, who farm coffee in Peru, to Árelis Bueno, part of Las Mercedes Banana Producers in the Dominican Republic, climate change is an immediate threat to the livelihoods of of the people who grow the foods and goods we depend on.